 About the meeting

 The ICCBH biennial conference is firmly established on the international meeting calendar and regularly attracts audiences in excess of 600 delegates to hear about and discuss the latest research into paediatric bone disorders.
-The next ICCBH conference is due to take place in Dublin, Ireland, on 3-6 July 2021.
-Our focus is on supporting this growing community.
-In view of this a new Bone School is scheduled to take place immediately prior to the Dublin meeting.
-In addition, due to the Covid-19 pandemic a virtual meeting on bone fragility disorders will be organised for 18-20 November 2020.
+The next ICCBH conference is due to take place in Dublin, Ireland, on 2-5 July 2022 (postponed from 2021).
+Our focus is on supporting this growing community and in view of this a virtual meeting on bone fragility disorders will be organised for 18-20 November 2020.

 The Virtual Forum will comprise invited lectures, meet the expert sessions, workshops, clinical case discussions, oral communications, poster discussions and networking sessions.

 The aim is to present and discuss new research in investigative, diagnostic and therapeutic management of patients with bone fragility disorders and to foster the exchange of ideas and discussion of ongoing initiatives.

 The focus will be on provision of engaging content and networking opportunities for a global audience.

 The meeting is organised in association with ECTS, OIF and OIFE.
 OIF will organise a Virtual Young Investigators’ Symposium as a pre-meeting to the ICCBH Virtual Forum.
 Details on the OIF website.

 (includes the full programme, invited speaker details and other meeting information)